 Educator Preparation Institutes (EPIs), offered by many community and state colleges, are another alternative route for mid-career professionals or non-education majors.
 Students with a Bachelor’s degree from a regionally accredited college or university may enter an EPI program.
 More information can be found on the Florida Department of Education Educator Preparation Institutes page.

 Additionally, the American Board for Certification of Teacher Excellence has an online program that can lead to a temporary teaching certificate in Florida.

 The Troops to Teachers program helps members of the military transition to a teaching career.
 In order to participate, you must have or earn a four-year college degree.
 Participants can receive a stipend to cover certification expenses if they teach in a high-needs school or in a district where a high percentage of students live below the poverty level.

 Teacher retirement benefits are provided via the Florida Retirement System.
-Florida teachers can retire with full benefits at age 65 after at least 6 years of service, or at any age after 33 years of service.
+Florida teachers can retire with full benefits at age 65 after at least 6 years of service, or at any age after 30 years of service.

 Florida’s benefits differ from district to district, so contact your district representative to learn more.

-School Principals establish the guidelines for Florida’s professional development.
+School principals establish the guidelines for Florida’s professional development.
 However, there are a few statewide rules that each principal must abide by that are outlined in the Florida Professional Outline Evaluation Protocol.
-Florida aims to analyze student achievement and link this achievement to teacher quality.
+Florida aims to link student achievement to teacher quality.